 Medical physicists may participate professionally in the radiation treatment of cancer patients, in advanced medical imaging and diagnostic procedures, or in related research and teaching.
 Health physicists may operate radiation protection programs at nuclear industrial facilities, hospitals, or laboratories, or may perform research on methods of measuring ionizing radiations (i.e., dosimetry).

-The department also operates a Radiation Calibration service and an Accredited Dosimetry Calibration Laboratory, one of four in the U.S. accredited by the American Association of Physicists in Medicine.
-In addition, the department provides clinical support services to the radiology and radiation oncology departments.
-It also operates a PET radiotracer production facilty, a medical image analysis laboratory, and a small bore MRI scanner in the medical school's small animal imaging laboratory.
+The department also houses the Medical Radiation Research Center and Accredited Dosimetry Calibration Laboratory, one of four in the U.S. accredited by the American Association of Physicists in Medicine.
+In addition, the department provides clinical support services to the radiology and human oncology departments.
+It also operates a PET radiotracer production facility, a medical image analysis laboratory, and a small bore MRI scanner in the medical school's small animal imaging laboratory.
 Each of these facilities provides unique training and support for graduate students.

-The B.S.–M.S. dual degree program allows qualified students to get a headstart on graduate study.
-Students earn both the B.S. (in nuclear engineering) and M.S. (in medical physics) degrees simultaneously in about five years with a net credit reduction of 4 credits compared with doing the two programs separately.
+Students may earn both the B.S. (in nuclear engineering) and M.S. (in medical physics) degrees simultaneously in about five years with a net credit reduction of 4 credits compared with doing the two programs separately.
 It is aimed primarily at students wishing to obtain a terminal M.S. degree in medical physics, but it also may be advantageous for students considering the Ph.D. degree in medical physics.

 The department typically supports 85-90 percent of students enrolled in the medical physics graduate program through department or university fellowships, research or teaching assistantships, or NIH-NRSA traineeships.
 All awards include a comprehensive health insurance program and remission of tuition.
 The student is responsible for segregated fees.